ylqi007/ylqi007.github.io.old/_posts/Technique/Python_3/2018-04-17-Decorators.md

 ```

 ## Functions as Parameters
-Due to the fact that every parameter of a function is a reference to an object and functions are objects as well, we can pass functions -or better "references to functions"- as parameters to a function.
+Due to the fact that **every parameter of a function is a reference to an object** and **functions are objects as well**, we can pass functions -or better "references to functions"- as parameters to a function.

 ```python
 def g():